 No, this shouldn't be the only time you wade into the prop-betting waters.
 But it is a license to increase your usual investment on a game-to-game or weekly basis.

 If you're only going to wade into props situationally, focusing on the postseason is the way to go.
 That's when sportsbooks roll out the red carpet of options.
 No sport or league is an exception to this.
-Even the NFL and college football, who do a good job providing props during the regular season, see their list of prop options increase exponentially during the postseason.
+Even the NFL and college football, who do a good job providing props during the regular season, see their list of prop options increase substantially during the postseason.

 Stick to Larger-Field Props